KBLY

-KBLY (100.5 MHz) is a radio station licensed to Newcastle, Texas broadcasting a new Christian radio format containing both Contemporary Christian Praise and Country Gospel music.
+KBLY (100.5 FM) is a radio station licensed to Newcastle, Texas broadcasting a new Christian radio format containing both Contemporary Christian Praise and Country Gospel music.
 The station is owned by Positive Radio Network, LLC and has offices and a studio in Graham, Texas.

 History

 KBLY came on the air early in December 2016 playing ad-free Christmas music.
 On December 26, 2016 KBLY flipped to its full-time format of Contemporary Christian Praise and Country Gospel.
 In 2018, the station was sold to Positive Radio Network, LLC, along with the permit for KCKB, for $87,000.
 The sale price represented forgiveness of an outstanding debt owed to Positive Radio Network by previous owners Two Way Communications, LLC; the sale was consummated on January 3, 2019.

 Programming

-KBLY plays a unique mix of music and also provides long-form talk and public service programs.
+KBLY plays a mix of music, long-form talk, and public service programs.

 Music

-The music format, a mix of Contemporary Christian Praise and Country Gospel, is new to the Christian Radio industry and could be likened to a secular Bob or Jack FM format popular in larger markets.
+The music format, a mix of Contemporary Christian Praise and Country Gospel, is new to the Christian Radio industry and could be likened to a secular Bob or Jack FM format popular in larger Media market.